 Frank’s redevelopment experience runs from college internships in the late 1960s with Neighborhood Legal Services and President Lyndon Johnson’s “Great Society” Model Cities Program, to the recent debate on the appropriate use of eminent domain for economic development played out in June 2005 in the United States Supreme Court in Kelo v.
 City of New London.
 He wrote the amicus curiae brief in the case for John Norquist, President of the Congress for New Urbanism, a brief that was cited by Justice Stevens in the Court’s majority opinion.
 He also wrote an amicus brief to the United States Supreme Court for the National Association of Manufacturers in Agins v.
 Tiburon (1980).

-In addition, since 1991, he has chaired FAU Institute of Government redevelopment seminars, including the courses, “The ABCs of CRAs, “Revisiting the Redevelopment Plan,” “The ABCs of Public Private Partnerships,” and “CRA Projects: Financing in a Time of Decreasing Revenues.”
-Most recently, he has served as the Chair of the International Jury in the “Tohoku Recovery International Academic Competition,” focused on graduate school proposals for the redevelopment of the area of Japan hit by a major tsunami in March 2011.
-Also, Schnidman and SURP, in cooperation with the Warsaw School of Economics (Poland) and the European Union Social Fund (ESF), are developing new courses on eco-innovations in cities.
+In addition, since 1991, he has chaired FAU Institute of Government redevelopment seminars, including the courses, “The ABCs of CRAs,” “Revisiting the Redevelopment Plan,” “The ABCs of Public Private Partnerships,” and “CRA Projects: Financing in a Time of Decreasing Revenues.”
+Recently, he has served as the Chair of the International Jury in the “Tohoku Recovery International Academic Competition,” focused on graduate school proposals for the redevelopment of the area of Japan hit by a major tsunami in March 2011.
+In Florida, he is recognized as one of the leading experts concerning redevelopment and community redevelopment agencies (CRAs).
+Also, Schnidman is currently coordinating a CUES multi-year research project, “Civic Engagement & Neighborhood Revitalization—Issues and Options for Miami’s Little Havana,” which will result in a series of CUES Research Reports, and ultimately a book.

 Frank Schnidman is admitted to practice law in Florida, California, New York and the District of Columbia, and has been a member of ULI-the Urban Land Institute for 36 years.
 He is a charter member of the ULI Japan Council.
 In 1984 he was named a ULI Fellow “By virtue of recognized service and contribution of knowledge and experience in the fields of sound land use and urban development.”